arzav18/PropertyPal/README.md

 ## Introduction

-This is a **Real Estate Application** built using the **MERN stack** (MongoDB, Express, React, Node.js) along with **Prisma** ORM.
+**PropertyPal** is a Real Estate Application built using the **MERN stack** (MongoDB, Express, React, Node.js) along with **Prisma** ORM.
 The application allows users to browse, save, and chat about properties.
 It also implements user authentication, state management, and real-time messaging between users using **WebSockets**.
 The project demonstrates a full-stack web application with both backend and frontend integration.

 ---

 ## Technologies Used

 ### Frontend:

 - **React**: For building the user interface and component-based structure.
 - **React Router DOM**: For handling routing between different pages in the application.
 - **Context API**: For state management across components, particularly user authentication and saved properties.
 - **Cookies**: For managing user sessions and JWT tokens on the client-side.

 ### Backend:

 - **Node.js**: For building the backend server using Express.js.
 - **Express.js**: The server framework for handling HTTP requests and routing.
 - **MongoDB**: As the database to store user data, property listings, and chat history.